Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes

-Looking at a few specific initial states helps to understand Fig \ref{result7}.
-The lowest cost optimal policy starts at state $((0,0),(1,1))$ and has an expected total cost of 54.
+Looking at a few specific initial states helps to understand Figure \ref{result7}.
+The lowest cost optimal policy in Figure \ref{result7} starts at state $((0,0),(1,1))$ and has an expected total cost of 54.
 We can derive a theoretical bound for this state since it is part of the stationary policy in Table \ref{t2} (see also Figure \ref{result5}).
-For $p=0$; which is $(200-2)/3\times 1=66$.
-From Fig \ref{result5}, we also know the optimal cost for $p=0.4$ would be less than that for $p=0$, justifying the order relation $54<66$.
-We can also predict a value for the lowest cost greedy policy by making use of the infinite horizon result from the Appendix, we predict an approximate value for the expected total cost of the greedy policy can then be found by multiplying this ratio by the expected total cost of the optimal policy: for $p=0.4$ we get $(1+1/(1-p))\times 54=144$ for $p=0.4$.
-This exactly matches the value in Fig \ref{result7} (which cannot be seen due to the plot scale).
+For $p=0$, its total cost is given by $(200-2)/3\times 1=66$.
+From Figure \ref{result5}, we know the optimal cost for $p=0.4$ would be less than that for $p=0$, leading to $54<66$.
+We can also predict a value for the lowest cost greedy policy by making use of the infinite horizon result for the total cost ratio from Appendix A3: $(1+1/(1-p))$.
+The expected total cost of the greedy policy can then be found by multiplying this ratio by the expected total cost of the optimal policy: for $p=0.4$ we get $(1+1/(1-p))\times 54=144$.
+This exactly matches the value in Figure \ref{result7} (which cannot be seen due to the plot scale).